matthewjumpsoffbuildings/pug-plain-loader/README.md

 ## Using with Laravel Mix

-You can use `pug-vue-loader` in [Laravel Mix](https://laravel-mix.com/) by passing the relevant Webpack rules to Mix's `webpackConfig` method, eg:
+You can use `vue-pug-loader` in [Laravel Mix](https://laravel-mix.com/) by passing the relevant Webpack rules to Mix's `webpackConfig` method, eg:

 ``` js
 .webpackConfig({